Information on home learning

 Please visit https://www.cambslearntogether.co.uk/home-learning for information from the Local Authority.

 Welcome to the Yellowhammer Class

 Hello and welcome to the Yellowhammer class page.
-My name is Mrs Lilley and I am really excited about teaching Year 2 this year.
-I am currently in my 5th year of teaching and have taught in Year 1 and I have taught Year 2 for four years.
-I am the Maths, Science and PSHE leader in School this year.
+My name is Mr Bradshaw and I am really excited about teaching Year 2 this year.
+I am currently in my 4th year of teaching.
+I have now taught in Key Stage 1 and 2.
+This is my second year teaching year 2 and I am really excited about starting the year!

 Teach your Monster to Read!

 We have a fab new platform for the children to practise their phonics skills at home and at school.
 It is called Teach your Monster to Read.
-The children will be bringing home their passwords before the Easter holidays.
 It is free to use on an internet browser.
-The children have been shown how to use it and are very excited to get started!
+The children have been shown how to use it and are very excited to use it!